-Public-accommodation laws "do not, as a general matter, violate the First or Fourteenth Amendments," Hurley, 515 U.S. at 572, which means that "most applications of antidiscrimination laws . . . are constitutional."
-Chelsey Nelson Photography, 479 F. Supp.
+Public-accommodation laws "do not, as a general matter, violate the First or Fourteenth Amendments," Hurley, 515 U.S. at 572, which means that "most applications of antidiscrimination laws . . . are constitutional," Chelsey Nelson Photography, 479 F. Supp.
 3d at 564.
 It is only in narrow circumstances that commercial applications of public-accommodation laws implicate compelled-speech protection.
 Specifically, that protection applies when, as here, a business owner creates custom speech for clients, a prospective client requests custom speech, and the owner declines because she objects to the message that the speech would communicate.
 This protection implicates few business transactions because only a small percentage of commercial exchanges revolve around the creation of custom speech.
-The vast majority of transactions-clothing stores selling attire, landscaping companies mowing lawns, gas stations selling fuel, health clubs offering memberships, and restaurants selling sandwiches, to name just a few-will have no basis to claim compelled-speech protection.
-See Masterpiece Cakeshop, Ltd. v.
-Colorado C.R.
-Comm'n, 138 S. Ct.
-1719, 1728 (2018) (recognizing that there are "innumerable goods and services that no one could argue implicate the First Amendment").
-Even among wedding vendors, many of them-such as "the tailor for the tux," "the makeup artist,"

-"the manicurist," and "the travel agent for the honeymoon"-do not create speech for their customers.
+The vast majority of transactions-clothing stores selling attire, landscaping companies mowing lawns, gas stations selling fuel, health clubs offering memberships, repair shops fixing cars, and restaurants selling sandwiches, to name just a few-will have no basis to claim compelled-speech protection.
+See Masterpiece Cakeshop, 138 S. Ct. at 1728 (recognizing that there are "innumerable goods and services that no one could argue implicate the First Amendment").
+Even among wedding vendors, many of them-such as "the tailor for the tux," "the makeup artist," "the manicurist," "the travel agent for the honeymoon," and others-do not create speech for their customers.
 Chelsey Nelson Photography, 479 F. Supp.
-3d at 558 n.118 (mentioning these examples).
+3d at 558 n.118 (mentioning these as possible examples).

-Moreover, an application of a public-accommodation law that has only an incidental effect on speech does not give rise to a First Amendment violation.
+Moreover, an application of a public-accommodation law that only incidentally affects speech does not give rise to a First Amendment violation.
 See Rumsfeld v.
 F. for Acad. & Institutional Rts., Inc., 547 U.S. 47, 62 (2006) (FAIR) (finding no constitutional violation because the "compelled speech" at issue was "plainly incidental to the . . . regulation of conduct").
 So if a grocery-store employee objects to serving certain customers because she does not want to be forced to talk to them, that does not present a compelled-speech problem.
 Conversing with a customer is incidental to the sale of groceries, and groceries are not speech.
 Here, however, there is nothing incidental about the speech that New York compels.
 It is the heart of the transaction between Carpenter and her wedding clients.
 The essence of what she does for those clients is to create photographs telling the story of their wedding.
 If she withheld that speech, there would be nothing left.

 Nor does existing Supreme Court compelled-speech precedent shield a public accommodation that objects merely to "provid[ing] a forum for a third party's speech."
-Masterpiece Cakeshop, 138 S. Ct. at 1744-45 (Thomas, J., concurring) (discussing FAIR, 547 U.S. at 60-65, and PruneYard Shopping Center v.
+Masterpiece Cakeshop, 138 S. Ct. at 1744-45 (Thomas, J., concurring) (discussing FAIR, 547 U.S. at 60-65, and Prune-Yard Shopping Center v.
 Robins, 447 U.S. 74, 87 (1980)).
-Compelling a public accommodation to host another's speech is a far cry from "forc[ing] speakers to alter their own message," as New York threatens to do in this case.
+Compelling a public accommodation to host another's speech is a far cry from "forc[ing] speakers to alter their own message," as New York does.
 Id. at 1745; accord Wash.
 State Grange v.
 Wash.
-State Republican Party, 552

-U.S. 442, 457 n.10 (2008) (forcing the "[f]acilitation of speech" is unlike the compelled "co-opt[ing]" of a person's "own conduits for speech"); Telescope Media Grp. v.
-Lucero, 936 F.3d 740, 758 (8th Cir.
-2019) ("Rather than serving as a forum for the speech of others, [a wedding videographer's] videos will carry their 'own message.").
+State Republican Party, 552 U.S. 442, 457 n.10 (2008) (forcing the "[f]acilitation of speech" is unlike the compelled "co-opt[ing]" of a person's "own conduits for speech"); Telescope Media, 936 F.3d at 758 ("Rather than serving as a forum for the speech of others, [a wedding videographer's] videos will carry their 'own message.").